Swiss Safe 120-Piece Review

 The Swiss Safe is a reasonable value.
 You get a prebuilt first aid kit with a lot of supplies, and while some of the items are not what we would consider vital to a first aid kit, do make it more useful in certain applications.

-This first aid kit is a good choice for a small family or a group who is looking for a well-stocked resource for basic supplies to treat minor injuries.
+This first aid kit is a good choice for a small family or a group that is looking for a well-stocked resource for basic supplies to treat minor injuries.
 There are no medications, so you will need to stock those separately on your own if you'd like to carry over the counter meds in your kit.